mateuspadua/django_admin_report/README.md

 Django-Admin-Report
 ===================

-A Django library to create reports with Django ORM
+A Django app to create reports with Django ORM

 This is a [Django](https://www.djangoproject.com/) app project